hitachihex/WillOfTheWispsTAS/README.md

 Ctrl + Right click -  to move top left corner of in-game OSD to cursor location in-game.

-Ctrl + Numpad 1 - Copy cursor position to clipboard
+Ctrl + Numpad 1 - Copy ingame cursor position to clipboard (delimited by comma: x,y and as you see it in Buggy\ingame OSD)

-Ctrl + Numpad 2 - Copy player position to clipboard
+Ctrl + Numpad 2 - Copy player position to clipboard (delimited by comma: x,y)

-Ctrl + Numpad 3 - Copy player speed to clipboard
+Ctrl + Numpad 3 - Copy player speed to clipboard ( delimited by comma: x,y)

 --------------------------------------------------------